shravan-padakanti/scala-3/Introduction-to-Parallel-Computing.md

 In this course, we focus on task-level parallelism.

+## Classes of Parallel Computers

+* multi-core processors: contain more than one core
+* symmetric multiprocessors: contain more than 1 multi-core processors who share memory and other resources.
+* general purpose graphics processing unit: contains several cores which are invoked for special tasks when requested explicitly by the host processor.
+* field-programmable gate arrays: Core processor which can rewire themselves for a particular task.
+* computer clusters

+Our focus will be programming for multi-cores and SMPs.

 ## Course structure:

 * week 1 – basics of parallel computing and parallel program analysis